 The self-study and its associated support materials are the primary artifacts submitted to the members of your external review committee to prepare them for their visit, along with the Dean's charge to the review committee.
-It is highly recommended that the self-study considers the Dean's charge and the unit as a whole, including delivery of the program online and at off-site instructional locations, GT Lorraine and GT Shenzhen.
+It is highly recommended that the self-study considers the Dean's charge and the unit as a whole, including delivery of the program online and at off-site instructional locations, GT Europe and GT Shenzhen.
 To assist in planning and conducting the self-study, the following documents are available to the program chair:

-- a) A copy of the program's previous self-study - e) The Dean's charge to the review committee - f) A current data portfolio (Appendix H) compiled by IRP to aid in the preparation of the self-study - g) The last year of annual assessment reports complied by OAE for each degree program covered in the self-study (Appendix I).
+- a) The Dean's charge to the review committee - b) A current data portfolio (Appendix H) compiled by IRP to aid in the preparation of the self-study - c) The last year of annual assessment reports complied by OAE for each degree program covered in the self-study (Appendix I).